enteleform-releases/SublimeText--Conditional-ColorSchemes/README.md

 User settings can also be accessed via the command palette with the `Conditional ColorSchemes: Edit Settings` command.

+**Note:**
+When adding new conditions, files that were already open must be reloaded in order for the color schemes to be affected.

 ## KNOWN BUGS

 When SublimeText is first opened, files are loaded before plugins.